-EXAMPLE: The head basketball coach at Ronald Regan High School has a son that plays on the "Team Earth Red/Blue Elite Premier Superstar Intergalactic" AAU basketball team.
-The head coach served as the head coach of that "AAU" team between June and July and wants to continue doing so during the August No-Contact period.
-He is not permitted to do that as he must comply with the No-Contact Period whether it is his son or not.
+EXAMPLE: The head boys' soccer coach at Ronald Regan High School has a son that plays on the "Team Earth Red/Blue Elite Premier Superstar Intergalactic" Travel Soccer team.
+The head coach served as the head coach of that travel team between June and July and wants to start the team up now that the school soccer season has ended.
+He is NOT permitted to do that as he must comply with the No-Contact Period whether it is his son or not.
+He is given no exception to coach his son in team play outside the season.

-8. School Administrators are expected and required to monitor compliance as a condition of membership in the OHSAA.
+7. School Administrators are expected and required to monitor compliance as a condition of membership in the OHSAA.